rackerlabs/rackspace-how-to/content/cloud-databases/cloud-database-instance-parameters.md

 -   You can create a database instance with one or more databases.
     You can configure databases and users when you create the instance, or at a later time.
--   You can associate an unlimited number of users with each database.
 -   The default binding for the MySQL instance is port 3306.

 ### Accessibility